FDio/csit/docs/report/introduction/methodology_vpp_forwarding_modes.rst

 IPv4 routing tests are executed in baseline and scale configurations:

+- *ip4base*: a low number of IPv4 /32 prefix FIB entries are configured
-- *ip4base*: low number of IPv4 flows (253 or 254 per direction) is routed by
+  in VPP (506 or 508) with a corresponding number of IPv4 flows (253 or 254 per direction) being routed by VPP.
+Destination IPv4 addresses are incremented for every packet.
-  VPP.
-They drive the content of IPv4 FIB size (506 or 508 total /32 prefixes).
-  Destination IPv4 addresses are incremented on a packet by packet basis.

-- *ip4scale*: high number of IPv4 flows is routed by VPP.
-Tested IPv4
+- *ip4scale*: a high number of IPv4 /32 prefix FIB entries are
-  FIB sizes of /32 prefixes include: i) 20k (10k unique flows per direction), ii) 200k (2x 100k flows) and iii) 2M (2x 1M).
-Destination
-  IPv4 addresses are incremented on a packet by packet basis, ensuring new FIB entries are looked up at every packet, making it the worst case scenario.
+  configured in VPP.
+Tested IPv4 FIB sizes of /32 prefixes include: i) 20k with 10k unique flows per direction, ii) 200k with 2x 100k flows and iii) 2M with 2x 1M flows.
+Destination IPv4 addresses are changed for every packet using either incremental or random ordering depending on test type, ensuring distinct FIB entries being hit for every packet.
+For details, see :ref:`packet_flow_ordering`.

 IPv6 Routing
 ~~~~~~~~~~~~

-IPv6 routing tests are executed in baseline and scale configurations:
+Similarly to IPv4, IPv6 routing tests are executed in baseline and scale
+configurations:

+- *ip6base*: a low number of IPv6 /128 prefix FIB entries are configured
-- *ip6base*: low number of IPv6 flows (253 or 254 per direction) is routed by
+  in VPP (506 or 508) with a corresponding number of IPv6 flows (253 or
-  VPP.
-They drive the content of IPv6 FIB size (506 or 508 total /128 prefixes).
-  Destination IPv6 addresses are incremented on a packet by packet
+  254 per direction) being routed by VPP.
+Destination IPv6 addresses
-  basis.
+  are incremented for every packet.

-- *ip6scale*: high number of IPv6 flows is routed by VPP.
-Tested IPv6
+- *ip4scale*: a high number of IPv6 /128 prefix FIB entries are
-  FIB sizes of /128 prefixes include: i) 20k (10k unique flows per
+  configured in VPP.
+Tested IPv6 FIB sizes of /128 prefixes include: i)
+  20k with 10k unique flows per direction, ii) 200k with 2x 100k flows
-  direction), ii) 200k (2x 100k flows) and iii) 2M (2x 1M).
-Destination
+  and iii) 2M with 2x 1M flows.
+Destination IPv6 addresses are changed
-  IPv6 addresses are incremented on a packet by packet basis, ensuring
-  new FIB entries are looked up at every packet, making it the worst
-  case scenario.
+  for every packet using either incremental or random ordering
+  depending on test type, ensuring distinct FIB entries being hit for
+  every packet.
+For details, see :ref:`packet_flow_ordering`.

 SRv6 Routing
 ~~~~~~~~~~~~